-IMPORTANT: Vulnerable to disturbance, wildlife viewers must stay on the gravel road.
+IMPORTANT: Eagles and other birds are vulnerable to disturbance.
+Wildlife viewers must stay on the gravel road.
 People getting too close to eagles will disturb them which may cause eagles to abandon the site.

 Great for winter waterfowl viewing, canoeing, and kayaking on this inland lake.
 The adjacent refuge closes November 1 through March 15.
-View in; don’t go in.
+Please view in; don’t go in.

-You’ll find our largest, most unique beaver marsh here which also provides up-close viewing of wetland birds, beavers, owls, and wildflowers in spring from April to June.
+You’ll find our largest and most unique beaver marsh which also provides up-close viewing of wetland birds, beavers, owls, and wildflowers in spring from April to June.
 Listen to frog choruses here as well.
 This road travels next to a refuge.
-View in; don’t go in Nov.
+View in; don’t go in from Nov.
 1 through March 15.

 Great place for a summertime creek walk and for families to explore.
 This scenic drive offers fall colors, wildflowers, and a variety of birds.

-Travel the 3-mile loop multiple times in this 700-acre restored native habitat.
-Babies come in the spring.
+Travel this 3-mile loop multiple times in this 700-acre restored native habitat.
+Elk and bison babies arrive in the spring.
 From May to June you will find native and migratory birds feasting on the abundant native plants and wildflower.
 Watch migratory butterflies in June and September.